vigoux/complementree.nvim/README.md

 `complementree.complete()` function.

 The defaults are:
+- `treesitter`: all names defined in the current file (very basic for now)
 - `lsp`: lsp-only source, with LSP snippets enabled
 - `luasnip`: luasnip snippets
 - `ctags`: tagfile elements, a more configurable form of `<C-X><C-]>`